-well as the restored models, are shown in Fig. 4.
+For each experiment, we first did a forward simulation, and then we applied the restoration scheme to the results obtained at the end of the simulation.
+The state obtained after 6×10^6 years for the first test and 1.5×10^6 years for the second test, as well as the restored models, are shown in Fig. 5.
 We can see that while the isoviscous experiment has a rather smooth forward result, the second experiment with a less viscous salt leads to the creation of a salt weld (surface where the salt layer thickness has reached or almost reached zero, the salt having creeped away) at the bottom and left-hand side of the model.

-In order to check the quality of the restoration in the two experiments, we compute for each particle the distance between its original position before the forward simulation and its position at the end of the restoration process.
-The mean value for this distance is 14 m (0.1% error) for the isoviscous case and 201 m (2% error) for the variable viscosity case, and the maximum value is 143 m (1.5% error) for the isoviscous case and 4947 m (49% error) for the variable viscosity case.
-While these results are quite good for the isoviscous case, we could think that the variable viscosity case restoration is too inaccurate.
-Histograms for the errors in the two experiments are given in Fig. 5 and Fig. 6, and help explain this phenomenon.
+To check the quality of the restoration in the two experiments, we compute for each particle the distance between its original position before the forward simulation and its position at the end of the restoration process.
+The mean value for this distance is 14 m (0.1% error) for the isoviscous case ${30}$ and $201~\mathrm{m}$ (2% error) for the variable viscosity case, and the maximum value is 143 m (1.5% error) for the isoviscous case and 4947 m (49% error) for the variable viscosity case.
+While these results are quite good for the isoviscous case, we could think that the variable viscosity case restoration is too inac-35 curate.
+Histograms for the errors in the two experiments are given in Fig. 6 and Fig. 7, and help explain this phenomenon.
 The high error values in the variable viscosity case are due to the creation of a basal weld, which mixes the particles at the bottom of the model.
-Some of these particles are not well restored and stay at the bottom of the model, creating very large errors (hence the error bars of 1 to 20 particles with an error higher than 500 m in Fig. 6).
+Some of these particles are not well 40 restored and stay at the bottom of the model, creating very large errors (hence the error bars of 1 to 20 particles with an error higher than 500 m in Fig. 7).
 The basal weld in itself creates large distortions which explain the overall large errors at the interface.
-However, if we look at the model at the end of the experiments with geologists eyes (i.e. in a global way, not taking into account small irregularities), and study only the boundary between the two layers, the maximum distance between the initial model and the restored model is only 50 m (0.5% error) for the first experiment and 125 m (1.25%) error) for the second, which is acceptable considering the large amount of total deformation.
+However, if we look at the model at the end 45 of the experiments in a global way, not taking into account small irregularities, and study only the boundary between the two layers, the maximum distance between the initial model and the restored model is only $50 \mathrm{\ m}$ (0.5% error) for the first experiment and 125 m (1.25% error) for the second, which 50 is acceptable considering the large amount of total deformation.